markus41/portfolio/README.md

 dashboard into `dist/` using the shared `vite.config.js`.
 The dashboard's "Live Stream" section showcases the `/teams/<name>/stream` endpoint in action.

+## 📦 Release Process

+Releases are automated through GitHub Actions.
+Pushing a tag matching `v*.*.*` triggers a workflow that:

+1. Builds the Python package using `python -m build`.
+2. Creates multi-architecture Docker images (`linux/amd64` and `linux/arm64`).
+3. Publishes the images to Docker Hub or GHCR using credentials from repository secrets (`DOCKER_USERNAME` and `DOCKER_PASSWORD`).
+4. Uploads the wheel and source distribution files as assets on the GitHub release.

+Ensure the appropriate secrets are configured before tagging a release.

 ---

 This project is released under the [MIT License](LICENSE).